kreauniv/comp308/_sources/fun-in-piclang.rst.txt

 We're going to need corresponding notions of "blocks" in this language and the notion of "do" as well.
-We'll also have to have our interpreter keep track of bindings as wel go along, so we can eliminate the whole substitution process and replace it with a single pass interpreter that does effectively the same (and correctly) without having to run through a "substitution pass" before performing interpretation.
+We'll also have to have our interpreter keep track of bindings as we go along, so we can eliminate the whole substitution process and replace it with a single pass interpreter that does effectively the same (and correctly).

 We'll call the equivalent of a "block" a :rkt:`FunC` in PicLang, defined as below --